 36) Innocence (2004)

 Lucile Hadžihalilović has two films on this list, because she’s a mesmerising talent behind the camera.
 Her directing is confident, even as the stories she tells fall into a space not quite of this world yet still a part of the human order of things.
-I know, that’s mystifying in itself.
-But trust me, Hadžihalilović is unlike any other.
+That’s mystifying in itself.
+But trust Father Gore— Hadžihalilović is unlike any other.

 Innocence is a film about young girls at a secluded boarding school, where new students are brought in lying within coffins, and there they being the education which takes them from girls into womanhood.
 You could take this and Hadžihalilović’s Evolution, also on the list, and use them as companion pieces exploring man v. woman in terms of gender.
 This film is inexplicable until you see it.
 A visual feast.
 Furthermore, it’s a disturbing work of art.

 37) Dans Ma Peau (2002)

-I won’t say much, other than a trigger warning for those who have issues with self-harm/mutilation: this is a doozy!
+Content warning for those who have issues with self-harm/mutilation: this is brutal!

 This film acts as an exploration of how we relate to our own bodies.
 Director Marina de Van goes into shocking detail, following a woman who develops a nasty habit after suffering a rough injury.
 This prompts a descent into body horror, as the viewer must come to terms with this woman and her increasingly masochistic behaviour.

 38) Jesus Camp (2006)

 When you watch Jesus Camp, you’ll see how humanity is warped.
-The kids in this documentary have been so viciously brainwashed that it’s abuse, to my mind.
+The kids in this documentary have been so viciously brainwashed that it’s abuse.
 Watching some of the adults egging these kids on into realms of thought they can’t possibly understand is frightening, as well as sad and frustrating and a whole bunch of other emotions tied up together.
 Rachel Grady and Heidi Ewing direct this documentary together, and they expose a sinister underbelly to what many used to think was innocuous summer camp-type activities.

 39) Goodnight Mommy (2015)